Delta Children Deluxe Sweet Beginnings Review

 The sleep surface of the Delta earned an average score compared to other products.
 The mattress on the Delta earned one of the higher compression scores, indicating a stable and firm sleep surface that is unlikely to interfere with baby's comfort or health.
 The mattress fits the frame of the bassinet fairly well from side to side but has more than two fingers worth of space at the top and bottom if you push the edge even slightly.
 This wiggle room in the mattress hurt the overall sleep surface score, and we'd like to see the mattress fit the space with less of a potential gap.

 The Delta does not offer the best quality in materials or construction.
 This bassinet feels like something you would by for a doll.
 It is flimsy, has tiny wheels, and it isn't very stable.
 The metal legs are exposed, and it appears as though a baby could bump their head, and the fabric is loose and not very fitted to the frame or mattress.
 This base wiggles significantly in all directions, and the materials and connection points are not tight or high quality.

 This option, more so than the competition, feels as if it could easily topple over if a curious toddler were to grip the side and pull up for a peek at the baby.
 A similar falling incident could happen with bigger dogs or curious pets who might place their paws on the side.
 Use caution and arrange the bassinet, so it is less likely this can happen.

-The Delta earned a 5 of 10 for eco-health.
-This is relatively high for an inexpensive product and compared to comparably priced products it performed well.
-While the website and users manual fail to include details about the materials used in the product, forcing us to email the company for details, it is certified by JPMA and GreenGuard Gold.
+The Delta came in just above average for eco-health.
+For an inexpensive product, it came in higher than we expected.
+Compared to similarly priced products, it performed admirably.
+While the website and user manual fail to include details about the materials used in the product, forcing us to email the company for more information, it is certified by JPMA and GreenGuard Gold.
 The Delta website also states: